pannandayu/pannandayu/README.md

-# Me, Myself, and I
+# A Synopsis About Me
 Hello folks!
 I am Pannanda, an aspiring data scientist/data analyst/business intelligence.

 Welcome to my GitHub portfolio, where I pave and share my data findings publicly.
 Feel free to stroll around the block.